 Remdesivir—the experimental COVID19 treatment developed by Gilead Sciences—is having its moment.

-The antiviral drug yielded optimistic results in early clinical trials during a federal study and has since been granted emergency use authorization, meaning that doctors can treat hospitalized COVID19 patients with remdesivir without formal approval from the FDA.
+The antiviral drug yielded optimistic results in early clinical trials during a federal study, was granted emergency use authorization and has now been fully approved by the FDA.

 Out of all potential COVID19 treatments, remdesivir is the most promising and fast-moving.
 But what will the drug cost healthcare system stakeholders—patients, providers and payers alike?